claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Ex: set up a CloudWatch Events rule that runs an Amazon ECS task whenever a file is uploaded to an S3 bucket.
 You can also declare a reduced number of ECS tasks whenever a file is deleted from the S3 bucket.
 ## EKS
 Amazon **Elastic Kubernetis Service** is a managed service that  simplifies the process of building, securing, operating, and maintaining Kubernetes clusters on AWS
+**Use Cases:**
+- Hybrid Deployments - consistency between AWS and on-prem
+- Development and Testing - identical prod and dev environment
+- AWS Services Extension - AWS integration to on-premises setups
 ![[Pasted image 20241015171619.png]]
  EKS can use different type of compute nodes:
  - EC2 instances
  - Fargate Instances
  - External instances

- **EKS Connector**: if you want to connect your own kubernetis cluster **EKS CTL**: is CLI tool for easily setting up kubernetis clusters on AWS.
+ - **EKS Connector**: if you want to connect your own kubernetis cluster
+ - **EKS CTL**: is CLI tool for easily setting up kubernetis clusters on AWS.
- **EKS Distro**: is a Kubernetis distribution based on and used by EKS to create reliable and secure kubernetis clusters.
+ - **EKS Distro**: is a Kubernetis distribution based on and used by EKS to create reliable and secure kubernetis clusters.

-**Use Cases:**
-- Hybrid Deployments - consistency between AWS and on-prem
-- Development and Testing - identical prod and dev environment
-- AWS Services Extension - AWS integration to on-premises setups
+ - **Kubernetes Metrics Server** è un aggregatore di dati sull'utilizzo delle risorse nel cluster e non viene distribuito per impostazione predefinita nei cluster Amazon.

 - **EKS anywhere(EKS-A)**: is a deployment option for Amazon EKS to easily create and operate **kubernetis(k8s)** clusters on premises with your own Vms or bare metal hosts.
 EKS anywhere uses **EKS Distro** as the **kubernetis** cluster distribution.
+### Autoscaling in EKS
+Autoscaling is a function that automatically scales your resources out and in to meet changing demands.
+- **Karpenter**: is a flexible, high-performance Kubernetes cluster autoscaler that helps improve application availability and cluster efficiency.
+- **Cluster Autoscaler**: automatically adjusts the number of nodes in your cluster when pods fail or are rescheduled onto other nodes.

 ## Amazon managed service for Prometheus (AMP)
  **Prometheus**: Open source monitoring and alerting toolkit originally built at SoundCLoud. **Is a timeseries database** (Collect and stores its metrics as time series data).